KittMedia/github-workflows/README.md

 ### release-package.yaml

-Create a release when a tag is added and attach a built package to it.
+Creates a release when a tag is added and attach a built package to it.

 ## WordPress

+### asset-compilation-and-minification.yml

+Compiles SCSS/SASS and minifies CSS/JavaScript.

+Also runs `npm run build` and build an artifact with exclusions (requires a file in `.github/exclude_list`).
+Can be used for Gutenberg blocks via `@wordpress/scripts`.

+#### Usage for a theme

+For a theme, use a different destination for SCSS/SASS compilation as the files need to be in the root directory.
+The destination is already in the template but commented out.
+Comment out the earlier destination and remove the `#` sign of the theme destination (`destination: ${{ github.repository }}`).

 ### npm.yml

-Run `npm run build` and build an artifact with exclusions (requires a file in `.github/exclude_list`).
+Runs `npm run build` and build an artifact with exclusions (requires a file in `.github/exclude_list`).
 Can be used for simple Gutenberg blocks via `@wordpress/scripts`.

 ## License